Empirical Design in Reinforcement Learning: Observational experiments

-\begin{summary}[Key insights: evaluating a fully-specified algorithm]{} \begin{enumerate}[leftmargin=7pt] \itemsep{.1em} \item A single run of an agent can be informative; consider visualizing individual runs to gain some understanding of your algorithm. \item Agent behavior, with the same algorithm and environment, can be very different across random seeds.
+\begin{summary}[Key insights: evaluating a fully-specified algorithm]{} \begin{enumerate}[leftmargin=7pt] \itemsep{.1em} \item A single agent's performance is informative, however, consider plotting the performance of individual runs to gain additional understanding of your algorithm. \item Agent behavior, with the same algorithm and environment, can be very different across random seeds.
 Consider reporting this variability using sample standard deviations or tolerance intervals, rather than just reporting the mean or median performance. \item Confidence intervals around the mean primarily tell us about our certainty in our mean estimate, not about the variability in the underlying agents.
 If you primarily care about understanding mean performance, then report means with confidence intervals.
 If you care about the behavior of each agent, not just the mean, then consider reporting tolerance intervals. \item {\bf In general we advocate that you do \emph{not} report standard errors.} They are like a low-confidence confidence interval, and it is more sensible to decide on the confidence interval you want to report. \item The required number of runs depends on your performance distribution, which is unknown to you.
-It is clear that in almost all cases 5 runs is insufficient to make strong claims, but even 30 runs can be insufficient if the distribution is heavily skewed. \item Consider reporting Performance versus Steps of Interaction, rather than Performance versus Episodes.
-This choice ensures every agent receives the same number of samples.
-(See Section~\ref{sec_first}) \item Deliberately choose the number of steps of interaction to reflect early learning or ability to learn the optimal policy, rather than inheriting what was done in previous work. \item Aggressive episode cutoffs can significantly skew the results. \end{enumerate} \end{summary}
+It is clear that in almost all cases 5 runs is insufficient to make strong claims, but even 30 runs can be insufficient if the distribution is heavily skewed. \item Consider reporting {\em performance} versus {\em steps} of Interaction, rather than {\em performance} versus {\em episodes}.
+This choice ensures every agent receives the same number of samples every run.
+(See Section~\ref{sec_first}) \item Choose the number of steps of interaction to reflect early learning or ability to learn the optimal policy, rather than inheriting what was done in previous work. \item Aggressive episode cutoffs can significantly skew results. \end{enumerate} \end{summary}